Dustyroom/flat-kit-doc/index.md

 ----------------------
 ### Wave geometry

+This section determines the overall shape of the waves.
+All the controls for the mesh displacement can be found here.

 **Shape.** The formula that determine how the displacement of the waves is shaped and distributed across the mesh.
 *   **None** turns displacement waves off.
 As no waves are visible, the surface becomes flat.